philipp-meier/gw2-cli/README.md

 - In-game currency to collect on the TP
 - Number of unlocked character slots
 - Available content (PoF, HoT,..)
-- Storing the API-key and offering a "login" command
 - Different views (PvP, WvW, Rewards...) using `clap` arguments
 - Character with the most playtime (incl. profession and specialization)
 - Different ascii logos based on the main character or other statistics